domeengine/dome/docs/plugins/index.md

 ```
 DOME_Result registerBindFn(DOME_Context ctx, const char* moduleName, DOME_BindClassFn fn)
 ```
 Register a method to call when trying to resolve class allocators for the module `moduleName`.
+Returns `DOME_RESULT_SUCCESS` if the function was successfully registered, and `DOME_RESULT_FAILURE` otherwise.
-A `DOME_BindClassFn` has the signature: `WrenForeignClassMethods method(const char* className)`
+A `DOME_BindClassFn` has the signature: `WrenForeignClassMethods method(const char* className)`.

 #### method: getContext